shorepine/alles/README.md

 ![picture](https://raw.githubusercontent.com/bwhitman/alles/master/pics/set.jpg)

 **Alles** is a many-speaker distributed mesh synthesizer that responds over WiFi.
 Each synth -- there can be hundreds in a mesh -- supports up to 64 additive oscillators and 32 filters, with modulation / LFOs and ADSRs per oscillator.
-They're open source, cheap and easy to make -- you can build one yourself for about US$20.
+The speaker can be any combination of our custom hardware speakers or a programs running on your computers.
+The software is open source and the hardware is cheap and easy to make -- you can build one yourself for about US$20.

 The synthesizers automatically form a mesh and listen to multicast WiFi messages.
 You can control the mesh from a host computer using any programming language or environments like Max or Pd.
-You can also wire one synth up to MIDI or MIDI over Bluetooth, and use any MIDI software or controller; the directly connected synth will broadcast to the rest of the mesh for you.
+You can also wire one hardware synth up to MIDI or MIDI over Bluetooth, and use any MIDI software or controller; the directly connected synth will broadcast to the rest of the mesh for you.

 We intended their first use as distributed / spatial version of an [Alles Machine](https://en.wikipedia.org/wiki/Bell_Labs_Digital_Synthesizer) / [Atari AMY](https://www.atarimax.com/jindroush.atari.org/achamy.html) additive synthesizer where each speaker represents up to 64 partials, all controlled as a group or individually.
 But you can just treat them as dozens of individual synthesizers and do whatever you want with them.
 It's pretty fun!